ahmaderfani12/StarRider-shader/README.md

 ## Star rider shader

-I tried to use my GLSL fragment shader into unity and apply it to a model.
+I tried to use my GLSL fragment shader in unity and apply it to a model.
 <br>
 GLSL code:
 <br>